unbox-research/tfkoans/koan_2/readme.md

 ## The Task

-Read in the training data from this directory (TODO), use stochastic gradient descent to fit a linear regression model to the data, and then compute the mean squared error on the test data.
+Read in the training data from `lin_reg_data.pkl`, use gradient descent to fit a linear regression model to the data, and then compare your (mean-squared) loss and weights to the gold standard values in `make_log_reg_data.ipynb`.

 ## Generating the Data

-Run the notebook `make_log_reg_data.ipynb` to create the sample data that can be used to train and test the tf version of logistic regression.
+Run the notebook `make_log_reg_data.ipynb` to create the sample data (which will be written to `lin_reg_data.pkl`) that can be used to train and test the tf version of logistic regression.

-TODO(tyler): Consider setting up non-notebook ways to run these.